 • Clarity around strategic vs legacy products and platforms

-• Help in the adoption of consistent and transparent prioritisation frameworks
+• Help in the adoption of consistent and transparent prioritization frameworks

-• Clarity for Sales on whom request for changes and features should go to
+• Clarity for Sales on whom the request for changes and features should go to

 If you think we can help you in this area, please get in touch at email@example.com.